tuongphantrue/house-price-emailer/README.md

 every 30 minutes will very often just re-send the same numbers unless you turn on `SEND_ONLY_ON_CHANGE` (see below).

+## Speed

+Fetching all 48 Batdongsan.com.vn district pages one at a time (each with a pacing delay and possible retries) was the dominant cost of a run - several minutes even before counting retries.
+The per-district fetches within each property-type category (12 districts) now run concurrently via a small thread pool (`MAX_CONCURRENT_FETCHES`, default
+4) instead of strictly one after another, cutting wall-clock time roughly in proportion to the worker count.
+Pacing and retry limits were also trimmed slightly (`READER_PROXY_PACING_SECONDS` 1.5→0.8, `READER_PROXY_MAX_RETRIES` 3→2, `READER_PROXY_BACKOFF_SECONDS` 4→3) since concurrency naturally spreads requests out somewhat on its own.

+Real tradeoff worth knowing about: with several requests in flight at once, the aggregate hit rate on the shared reader-proxy service is higher than before, which could in principle trigger more `429` rate-limiting than the fully-sequential version did - if that happens, the existing retry/skip logic handles it the same way as always (that district is just left out of the run, not a crash), so a run might come back with slightly fewer districts covered in exchange for finishing much faster, rather than fully sequential but slower.
+If that tradeoff doesn't sit well, lower `MAX_CONCURRENT_FETCHES` toward `1` to go back to sequential-like behavior.

+One more real side effect: since multiple threads write to the log at once, diagnostic lines from different districts can now interleave (e.g. two districts' log lines appearing intermixed rather than each district's full output appearing as one clean block) - each individual line is still intact, just not always grouped in the tidy per-district order earlier logs had.
+Worth knowing before pasting a log back for debugging - the information is all there, just not in the same order.

 ## One-time setup (~5 minutes)

 1. **Create a GitHub account** if you don't have one: <https://github.com/join>